simonknudsen/articles/hpi.md

 ![HPI with all factors](https://raw.githubusercontent.com/simonknudsen/articles/master/images/hpi/value_housing_versus_all.png)

 All four data sources are plotted in the above chart.
 In reality these data series would not be so close on a calibrated y-axis.
 However, it is useful to plot them together so as to gain a feeling for how closely related these data series may be.
-First impressions are that all four data series do appear to be similar.
+First impressions suggest the data series are similar.

 ## Discussion
 Population could be a factor influencing HPI.
 Population has been growing steadily in NZ for a reasonable period.
 It would be reasonable to assert that increases in population could also increase demand for housing and force up HPI.
 However increases in demand for housing would also spur construction and lead to increased supply.